-The First Lien Winddown Order also established the assets comprising the First Lien Collateral, subject to (a) procedures to identify additional assets as First Lien Collateral and (b) the Government DIP Lenders' rights to confirm that none of the First Lien Lenders' Hiens-Liens in any of the First Lien Collateral listed on the Exhibit B to the First Lien Winddown Order were released, in whole or in part, as of the Petition Date (the "Collateral Under Review").
+The First Lien Winddown Order also established the assets comprising the First Lien Collateral, subject to (a) procedures to identify additional assets as First Lien Collateral and (b) the Government DIP Lenders' rights to confirm that none of the First Lien Lenders' liens in any of the First Lien Collateral listed on the Exhibit B to the First Lien Winddown Order were released, in whole or in part, as of the Petition Date (the "Collateral Under Review").
 The Government DIP Lenders were granted until December 10, 2009 (the "Collateral Challenge Deadline") to file a pleading seeking a finding that the First Lien Lenders' Liens were released, in whole or in part, as to some or all of the Collateral Under Review (a "Challenge Pleading").
-By agreement of the parties, the Collateral Challenge Deadline heat-beenwas extended to December 20, 2009 for certain of the Collateral Under Review.
-To date, no No-Challenge Pleading heat-beenwas filed by the established deadlines.
+By agreement of the parties, the

+Collateral Challenge Deadline has been extended to December 20, 2009 for certain of the Collateral Under Review.
+To date, no Challenge Pleading has been filed.